camoto-project/testexe/README.md

-# loadmod
+# testexe
-Copyright 2010-2021 Adam Nielsen <<malvineous@shikadi.net>>

-This program is inspired by, and based upon, Admiral Bob's ckpatch.

-It loads a DOS .exe file into memory, decompresses it if required, patches it, then runs it.
+This repo builds a sample DOS .exe file and compresses it with various utilities.

-By only changing the data in memory once the .exe file has been loaded, it allows modifying games without changing any of the original game files.

-This means the original game files do not need to be distributed with a user modification (so there are no piracy issues to contend with) and modified versions of the original game files do not need to be distributed either (which is against most end-user licence agreements).
+It is intended to produce small files suitable for unit testing other code.
+[gamecomp.js](https://github.com/Malvineous/gamecompjs) uses these files to confirm that the PKLite algorithm is correctly decompressing files, for example.

+If you wish to use the files in your own test suite, you can simply copy them without running the code here.
+The uncompressed files are in the `build/` folder, and the compressed files are in the `compress/` folder.

+* `compress/t*.exe` - PKLite compressed `build/test-t.exe` ("large" flag off)
+* `compress/h*.exe` - PKLite compressed `build/test-h.exe` ("large" flag on)
+* `compress/[th]*r.exe` - PKLite 'extra' flag used (to prevent decompression)

 This repository includes a partial copy for Borland Turbo C v2.01, which is copyright 1987-1988 Borland International.
 This compiler has been graciously released as freeware by Borland and the full version including the IDE is available at https://archive.org/details/msdos_borland_turbo_c_2.01

-This compiler is used to build the code and produce a lean DOS .exe file that can run in real-mode on an 8086 if required.
+This repository also includes a number of different versions of PKLite, including registered versions.
+PKWare does not seem to sell this product any longer and the files can be found freely online, so I am hoping it won't cause any problems by including them in this archive.

 The [EMU2](https://github.com/dmsc/emu2) text-mode x86 + DOS emulator is used
 to run Turbo C.  A copy is downloaded and built automatically as part of the compilation process.
-The CLI nature of the emulator means it is well suited to be part of a Makefile-based build process running natively on the host.
+The CLI nature of the emulator means it is well suited to being part of a Makefile-based build process running natively on the host.